 Omega 3 fatty acids and Glucosamine / chondroitin supplements are different.
 They do different things:

-- Glucosamine / Chondroitin helps with cartilage and joint health
+- Glucosamine / Chondroitin helps with cartilage synthesis and joint health

 Let’s talk Supplements for Hip Dysplasia and Arthritis: